someoneb100/kiaa2_sudoku_solver/README.md

 ---

 The project supports benchmarking with parallelization using OpenMP.
+Before building the project, make sure to initialize and update the submodules by running the command `git submodule update --recursive`.
 To enable benchmarking during the build, use the flag `-DBENCHMARK=ON` with CMake.
 Benchmarking utilizes datasets from [Magic Tour](http://magictour.free.fr/topn234), including challenging Sudoku puzzles.